TIBCOSoftware/mashling-recipes/recipes/kubernetes/mashling-on-kubernetes/README.md

 _All commands are very well documented on the minikube repos_

 ### Mashling CLI
-To install the Mashling CLI run `go get -u github.com/TIBCOSoftware/mashling/...`.
-This will install the latest version of the CLI on your machine, including any updates to the underlying dependencies (like [Project Flogo](https://github.com/TIBCOSoftware/flogo))

 ## Preparing the gateway
 The gateway for this scenario is based on the [tunable-rest-gateway](https://github.com/TIBCOSoftware/mashling-recipes/tree/master/recipes/tunable-rest-gateway), but there are a few key differences: